Orange County’s Work Injury Attorney

 - Death benefits paid to the spouses or dependents of workers who die on the job

 Your employer must provide for your medical care if you are injured on the job, regardless of whether you miss any work.
+At CWILC, we are a team of trusted Orange County workers compensation attorneys here to get you and your family the benefits you deserve.

 Why Choose Orange County's California Workers Injury Law Center?

-Our firm focuses exclusively on helping the people who live and work in Orange County that have suffered workplace injuries to get the benefits to which they are entitled by law.
+Our firm focuses on helping the people who live and work in Orange County that have suffered workplace injuries to get the benefits to which they are entitled by law.
 Our skilled staff focuses all of its resources and experience on helping to plan an effective strategy for winning your case.
 We fight hard for our clients’ rights and we only charge a fee when you receive your money or benefits.
 In other words, we don’t get paid until you get paid.

 Clients who have recommended the California Work Injury Law Center often note the knowledge and professionalism of its staff and how diligently they pursue settlements that provide both the benefits and monetary compensation they need.
 The firm’s clients have also said its reassuring staff provided them with the confidence necessary to pursue the benefits they needed to recover from their injuries and move on with their lives.